nfdi4plants/ARC-specification/ARC specification.md

 The file locations can be seen in the [Example ARC structure](#example-arc-structure).

+Further explications about data and metadata entities defined in the workflow MAY be stored in [ISA-XLSX](#isa-xlsx-format) format in a `isa.datamap.xlsx` file, which MAY exist for each workflow.
+Further details on `isa.datamap.xlsx` are specified [in the isa-xlsx specification](ISA-XLSX.md#datamap-file).

 Notes:

 - There are no requirements on the structure or granularity of workflows.
 An ARC MAY contain no workflows at all if it contains no [run results](#run-description), or MAY utilize a single workflow to generate a single run result containing all computational output.